Six Sigma Material ... simplified

 This website will provide clarity and knowledge of each step of the process through the use of visual aids and roadmaps.
 Understanding the basics is essential prior to leading a team as a White Belt, Yellow Belts, Green Belt, Black Belt, Master Black Belt, or any other type of continuous improvement leader and project manager.

 The tools provide the project team with guidance; they will not directly improve the process.
 Proper employment of the tools will guide critical decisions and monitor control.
 Understanding when and which to apply will accelerate project execution.

 The methodology is disciplined and structured; it is a system.
 There are frequent applications of statistical tests but being overly number bound has its limitations, the results of statistical tests should be checked and balanced with reason.

-Much of the traditional emphasis of quality improvement and continuous improvements programs is placed on waste reduction and shifting a process performance toward a target.
+Much of the traditional emphasis of quality improvement and continuous improvement programs is placed on waste reduction and shifting process performance toward a target.

 The Six Sigma methodology strives to achieve more...and sustain the achievement.
-It is a collection of these tools, applied in a systematic manner, combined with an additional emphasis on variation reduction for process and product improvement.
+It is a collection of these tools, applied in a systematic manner, with an emphasis on variation reduction for process improvement (DMAIC) and product development (DFSS)

 Six Sigma is a business management strategy for which its foundation is typically credited to engineer Bill Smith at Motorola in 1986.
 The program picked up momentum through substantial gains from another engineer, Jack Welch Jr. while serving as CEO of General Electric.